captn3m0/captn3m0.github.com/setup/index.md

 ![Note: Not my setup](/img/desktop-stock.jpg)

 Most of my work is done on my System 76 Galago UltraPro.
 It has a clear 14" IPS display which runs at full HD powered by the Intel i7-4750HQ processor and Intel HD 5200 Iris Pro graphic card.
 I work on VMs sometimes, so I had its RAM upgraded to 8GB.
+I also shifted to a Samsung EVO SSD.

 My phone these days is a Yu Yureka.
 I backup all of my media to a 1TB Seagate Expansion Portable HDD.
 Other than this, I own an iPad 2 (16GB 3G+WiFi), which I mostly use for reading books.
 I have Sennheiser HD 202, which I consider an excellent pair of headphones considering the price.